SHARE

 Be very careful when installing anything you’ve found on the web.
 Double-check you’re accessing it from a trusted website—in the case of Office 365, for example, download it straight from Microsoft rather than a third-party website.
 If you are downloading applications from the internet, make sure the file you’ve got matches what you thought you were getting.

-The same goes for email attachments or links sent over social media—we’ve written before about some of the warning signs.
+The same goes for email attachments or links sent over social media—know the warning signs of phishing and other email-based attacks.
 If someone sends you something you weren’t expecting, whether it’s a document or a download, check the email address (the account may have your brother’s name, but if the email address is unfamiliar, step away) before opening anything.